yohashinoio/twinkle/README.md

 ## License

-This project is available under the dual Apache 2.0 and MIT license.<br/>
+This project is available under the MIT license.<br/>
-See LICENSE-\* for the full content of the licenses.
+See LICENSE for the full content of the license.